How to Balance a Ceiling Fan

-This project is not overly complicated, but it will require some patient ceiling fan troubleshooting, as there could be a number of sources for the problem.
+Use this guide to learn how to fix a wobbly ceiling fan.
+This project is not overly complicated, but learning how to balance a ceiling fan will require some patient troubleshooting, as there could be a number of sources for the problem.
 This guide will help you walk through the basic checks.

-Dust builds up on ceiling fans over time and can clog the fan motor in addition to putting pressure on the fan blades.
-Either of these problems can contribute to ceiling fan wobble; regular cleaning can help eliminate it.
+Dust builds up on ceiling fans over time and can clog the fan motor in addition to putting pressure on the ceiling fan blades.
+Either of these problems can contribute to a wobbly ceiling fan; regular cleaning can help eliminate this issue.